Touchpoint: Touchpoint categories

 Pre-purchase experience touchpoints defines the many ways potential consumers can connect with a brand before deciding whether or not to do business with a company.
 Some pre-purchase touchpoints normally used by companies include web sites, word-of-mouth, direct mail, research, sponsorships, public relations and advertising.
-The design of each of these pre-purchase touchpoint interactions should not only be to mould the perceptions and expectations of the brand but to increase brand awareness and influence its relevance.
+The design of each of these pre-purchase touchpoint interactions should not only be to mold the perceptions and expectations of the brand but to increase brand awareness and influence its relevance.
 And at the same time, helping potential consumers understand why this brand is better than competing brands and the value the brand delivers in satisfying their needs and wants.
 As the pre-purchase experience for potential consumers is examined, the brand should focus on improving the touchpoints that will encourage consumers, in the most effective and efficient way, to put the brand into consideration.

 Purchase (or usage) experience touchpoints refers to those that moves a customer from only thinking about a company's brand to buying a product or service and commencing a consumer-brand relationship.
 Purchase touchpoints that companies use include but is not limited to direct field sales, stores and face to face contact with customer representatives.
 The purpose of these touchpoints of interaction is to increase the value that consumers see in what the brand is offering and to ensure them that have chosen the right brand.
 During these interactions, it is essential to engender trust into the consumers’ minds by proving without a doubt that what a company is offering is far better than those of the opposition.

 Post-purchase experience touchpoints are used after the sale of the brand, the product, and or service, and to enhance customer experience with the brand.
 Post-purchase touchpoints can include loyalty programs, customer satisfaction surveys, warranty and rebate activities, regular maintenance, and reminders about the brand's innovations on its products or services.
 Even though these touchpoints offer brand-development opportunities, and the chance for businesses to enhance sustainable and profitable growth, they are ignored at most times.
 Post-purchase experience touchpoints aim to deliver the brand promise, to satisfy or exceed customer performance and usage expectations, and to build brand loyalty and advocacy towards the brand.

 There are significant long-term benefits in evaluating a brand's touchpoints.
 It can help keep the brand's relevance in the minds of its users, while also building a strong and powerful brand.
-Utilising touchpoints is very important as George (2003) explains, in which it fully allows an organization to extensively monitor the crucial consumer to brand interactions.
+Utilizing touchpoints is very important as George (2003) explains, in which it fully allows an organization to extensively monitor the crucial consumer to brand interactions.

 Brand encounters

-A brand encounter is where the brand and the consumer meet, and the consumer forms an opinion of the business or organisation that has been encountered.
-Where brand encounters are beneficial is when the business or organisation wants consumers to form a good opinion of them, to create repeat business (Dahlen, Lange & Smith, 2010).
+A brand encounter is where the brand and the consumer meet, and the consumer forms an opinion of the business or organization that has been encountered.
+Where brand encounters are beneficial is when the business or organization wants consumers to form a good opinion of them, to create repeat business (Dahlen, Lange & Smith, 2010).